 Casa de la Memoria de l’Andalus, in c/Ximinez de Encisco 28, has nightly shows in a patio setting while Los Gallos, at Plaza de Santa Cruz, is well regarded.

 Seville is a very late night city with partying starting between 2 am and 4 am.
-Be careful about the dress code – always dress more smartly at weekends when sportswear will stop you getting into many clubs.
+Be careful about the dress code – always dress more smartly at weekends when sportswear will stop you from getting into many clubs.

 Younger music fans will be drawn to La Sala Malandar in Calle Torneo, the most fashionable and sophisticated music venue in the city.
 The Plaza Alfalfa and the Alameda de Hércules areas are also popular – try Bulebar, La Habanilla or the Fun Club – this club has funk, Latino and hip-hop in a warehouse and also features jazz nights.
 Naima offers live jazz.